Licensing criteria for centre-based ECE services

 Services may provide the Healthy food and Drink Guidance to whānau at the time of enrolment.
 The Guidance may be provided in hard copy, electronically, or via an electronic link for whānau with internet access.

 Services may display posters which encourage healthy foods and demonstrate how to prepare foods to meet the developmental needs of tamariki.

 Where a service provides food, a record of the daily menu outlining the ingredients will meet this requirement.
 Menus are required to be specific in case of an unexpected allergic reaction.
 For example, what type of fruit or the contents of a sandwich must be recorded to satisfy this requirement.

 If food is provided by parents for a shared lunch a list of all food provided is required to meet this requirement

 Keep the records of food served for 3 months.

 - Things to consider

 Things to consider

-- The NZ Heart Foundation has information on their free Healthy Heart Award programme which provides structure and guidance around all aspects of food and nutrition.
-This includes multilingual lunchbox resources, policies, sample menus, resources to engage whānau and professional development for staff
+The NZ Heart Foundation has information on their free Healthy Heart Award programme which provides structure and guidance around all aspects of food and nutrition.
+This includes multilingual lunchbox resources, policies, sample menus and resources to engage whānau and professional development for staff.